ItsAlanK/gold-splits/README.md

 -   As an admin I can delete comments so that the comments sections of posts can be moderated.
     - Admins can delete and edit comments to moderate the site as they see fit. **Test Passed**

+### Manual Testing ###

+Testing carried out by friends and family as well as myself
+- Responsiveness
+    - Site has been tested on a variety of devices both desktop and mobile to ensure all pages are responsive.
+No elements spill out of their boundaries or off screen.
+CKEditor proved particularly stubborn in getting it to conform to its parent elements so it has been custom set to a % of the view width to ensure no overflow.
+- Navigation
+    - Navigation for the site is simple and straightforward.
+All buttons and links provide feedback to the user and link to the correct pages.
+All post titles and usernames link to their correspoonding pages as is expected by users.
+- Accessibility
+    - All colours for elements have been selected and tuned to ensure that sufficient contrast is seen throughout the site.
+Therefore all icons, text, elements on the site should be easily seen and read.
+Aria labels have been added to icons to ensure screenreaders correctly interpret them.
+- Security
+    - Options to edit and delete data is only displayed to the owner of that data, ie If a user does not own a post they do not see the edit/delete options.
+On top of that if a user finds their way to the edit page for a post they do not own and additional check is made to prevent them from being able to make edits.
+The same is true for profile information.

+### Automated Testing ###
+Some automated testing was started but due to time contraints had to be cut short

 <a name="deployment"></a>

 ## Deployment ##